 My opinion: Gnome & Bow is definitely one of my personal favourites here.
 I love how they seamlessly weave literary elements of iconic fables into the design of their bags.
-Being an avid reader (as well as an appreciator of classic literature), I was really mind-blown by several of their bags, including the Hitchhiker backpack (pictured above).
-The Hitchhiker backpack encapsulates the ethos of the classic novel The Hitchhiker’s Guide to the Galaxy, while remaining eminently affordable at under $200.
+Being an avid reader (as well as an appreciator of classic literature), I was really impressed by several of their bags, including the Musketeer Athos Laptop Bag (pictured above).
+The Musketeer Athos Laptop Bag encapsulates the ethos of the classic novel The Three Musketeers, while remaining relatively affordable at under $500.
 The build quality of their products is superb too, especially considering the price point.
 If you love literature or are simply looking for a unique bag, check out Gnome & Bow.
-For more information about the brand and their products, do read my numerous reviews of their products – I reviewed the Kale Backpack here, the Strand Briefcase here, their wallets and accessories here, the Milton bags here, and the Porthos Briefcase and Balsa Duffel here, and the aforementioned Hitchhiker backpack here.
+For more information about the brand and its products, do read my numerous reviews of their products – I reviewed the Kale Backpack here, the Strand Briefcase here, their wallets and accessories here, the Milton bags here, and the Porthos Briefcase and Balsa Duffel here, the Hitchhiker backpack here, and the Musketeer Athos Laptop Bag here.

 Price: Gnome & Bow bags currently start from S$128.